Discover the latest frames, handpicked to suit every face, budget and lifestyle.

 A diet packed with the right ingredients and plenty of fluids can help support eye health and keep you bright-eyed all summer long.

-Fill your plate with ingredients such as oily fish, like salmon or tuna, green leafy vegetables, avocados, eggs, nuts, beans, and citrus fruits to keep eyes healthy, moisturised and in tip-top condition.
+Fill your plate with ingredients such as oily fish, like salmon or tuna, green leafy vegetables, avocados, eggs, nuts, beans and citrus fruits to keep eyes healthy, moisturised and in tip-top condition.

 It’s also essential to drink plenty of water during the summer, as we dehydrate quicker.

-Six-eight glasses of water each day will help you to stay hydrated and healthy all summer long.
+Six to eight glasses of water each day will help you to stay hydrated and healthy all summer long.

 Book an eye test today